OpenSource-Communities/intro/docs/becoming-a-maintainer/getting-practical.md

 - Solicit feedback from users and contributors using discussions or surveys.
 - Reflect on the project's direction and make adjustments as necessary.

-You can learn more about how to create a successful project with OpenSauced with our [Maintainers Guide to OpenSauced](https://opensauced.pizza/docs/maintainers/maintainers-guide-to-open-sauced/).
+You can learn more about how to create a successful project with OpenSauced in our [Maintainers Guide to OpenSauced](https://opensauced.pizza/docs/maintainers/maintainers-guide-to-open-sauced/).

 ---